 While she broadcasts intimate details to millions, Alex maintains surprising boundaries around her personal life.

-Her relationship with film producer Matt Kaplan (founder of ACE Entertainment, known for “To All the Boys I’ve Loved Before”) began with a Zoom business meeting in July 2020.
-Their April 2024 wedding in Riviera Maya, Mexico marked a new chapter for the podcaster.
+Her relationship with film producer Matt Kaplan (founder of ACE Entertainment, known for "To All the Boys I've Loved Before") began with a Zoom call during the pandemic in July 2020.
+Fans first knew him as "Mr. Sexy Zoom Man."

 Navigating Storms: How Type 7 Traits Carried Alex Through Controversies